TermySequence/v8-linux/v8/gn/docs/reference.md

   that depend on this file.

   One use for write_file is to write a list of inputs to an script that might be too long for the command line.
-However, it is preferrable to use response files for this purpose.
+However, it is preferable to use response files for this purpose.
 See "gn help response_file_contents".

   TODO(brettw) we probably need an optional third argument to control list